Rijeka: Architecture of Rijeka

+Clockwise, from upper left: Casa Veneziana Palace, Trsat Castle, Main Post Building, Transadria Palace, Palace Modello, Jadrolinija building entrance.

 After the Austro-Hungarian Compromise of 1869, and the Croatian-Hungarian Compromise of 1869, the city of Rijeka came under the administration of the central Hungarian government as a separate political body - Corpus Separatum.
 The Hungarians sought to turn the temporary political situation into a permanent one and achieve their goal - the creation of a Hungarian littoral (Magyar tenger) with Rijeka as its capital.
 Architecture in Rijeka was heavily influenced by the architecture of Vienna and Budapest, where the Art Nouveau expression began to take shape in the late 1890s.
 The Hungarians wanted to build their only seaport like other important cities in the Austro-Hungarian Monarchy, especially like the competing Austrian port - Trieste.
 In 1873, the then mayor Giovanni Ciotte announced a public competition for the urban expansion of the city and his entire campaign was to turn Rijeka into a European metropolis.
 The construction of Rijeka took place intensively on three levels, and so they began to build the Hungarian Royal State Railway and the railway connecting Budapest with the Adriatic Sea.
 They also built numerous administrations, office and residential buildings, and shipyards.

 At the end of the 19th century, Rijeka became an international center for port and railway traffic due to its rapid industrialization.
 Such extensive construction of all types of architecture gave rise to the development of historicism in Rijeka, and today Rijeka's architecture represents the history of Austro-Hungarian influence.
 Facade decorations are most often borrowed from the repertoire of the Renaissance and Baroque for companies that want a luxurious facade and want to emphasize their economic power.
 The first locations of business palaces in the city were built on the Korzo, the Palace of the Maritime Governor (today's Port of Rijeka administration), the Palace of the Adria Shipping Company (today's county building on the Riva), the Governor's Palace, the Palace of the Hungarian Customs Administration (today's Brodokomerc).
 This type of Rijeka architecture includes multi-storey palaces built for office and business purposes, the Main Post Office Palace, the Rijeka Municipal Savings Bank Palace (built in 1883, today's Palace Modello), the Royal Railway Palace, the Governor's Palace (built in 1892, today's Maritime and Historical Museum of the Croatian coast), the Pension Fund Palace (built in 1894, a business and residential building), and the Adria Palace of the Hungarian Shipbuilding Society (built in 1894, today's headquarters of Jadrolinija).